Aspie96/blog/content/posts/free_software.md

 Of all restrictions that are permissible in a free software license, [copyleft](https://www.gnu.org/licenses/copyleft.html) is likely the most restrictive one, as well as the one which is most debated and controversial.

-A copyleft license allows distributing one's own modifications to the software only at the condition that they are conveyed as free software under the same license (or a compatible one).
-To meet the copyleft condition, someone who has modified the program and then choses to distribute it to others has to give the recipients access to the corresponding source code of the modified program and a permission to exercises the same freedoms that the original license granted.
+A copyleft license allows distributing one's own modifications to the software only as free software, along with source code, under the same license (or a compatible one).
+In essence, the copyleft condition ensures that software freedom is preserved when modified versions of the program are passed on.

 A license which uses the mechanism of copyleft can be described as "reciprocal" or "share alike".
 A share-alike license, however, is not necessarily free (for example, it might have a non-commercial restriction).
 A copyleft license is a license which is both share-alike and free.

-The license doesn't apply to those who don't meet its terms and conditions, including, of course, copyleft.
-Distributing a modified version of a copyleft program without meeting the condition is copyright infringement because no license to do so exists.
-Full copyright protection is the default.
-Only when the license is valid, when the conditions are met, one is allowed to distribute copies of the software.

-The reason that copyleft is a permissible restriction in free software licenses is that it still allows distributing modified copies of the program, as free software and because it's only based on the principles of software freedom itself (unlike, for example, licenses with restrictions against certain fields for separate moral or political reasons).
+The reason that copyleft is considered a permissible restriction in free software licenses is that it still allows distributing modified copies of the program, as free software and it's only based on the principles of software freedom itself (unlike, for example, licenses with restrictions against certain fields for separate moral or political reasons).

 Copyleft is deeply rooted in the history of free and open source software and it's clear that copyleft licenses are indeed free and open source.
 Most free and open source licenses, however, are not copyleft licenses.
 When, if ever, to use a copyleft license is still debated and ultimately it's a matter of subjective choice.

 Copyleft can be used strategically as a way to promote the release of free software by those that would like to distribute modified versions of the program, but might otherwise do so under proprietary terms.

+One of the main issues with copyleft is that it can lead to [incompatibility](https://www.gnu.org/licenses/license-compatibility.html) between licenses which may prevent mixing pieces of software under different licenses.

 Most restrictive permissible restriction.
 Incentivize creation of other free software.
 Only based on the values of software freedom itself, not other moral or political values.
 License incompatibility.